kamranjalil1006/bmi-calculator-flutter/README.md

 # bmi_calculator_flutter

-A simple bmi calculator created with flutter using custom built widgets.
+A simple bmi calculator created with flutter using custom built widgets and beautiful User Interface (UI).